-If you notice that there is a foul odor in your basement it could be that the floor drain trap is stuck open or dried out.
-This will allow the tank to flow back into your house and the gases can begin venting through shower stalls in the basement and other places.
-It could be clogged or it may need to be replaced.
+If you notice that there is a foul odor in your finished basement, it could be that the floor drain trap is stuck open or dried out.
+This will allow the tank to flow back into your house, and the gases can begin venting through shower stalls in the basement and other places.
+It could be clogged, or it may need to be replaced.

 Gaskets and seals

-If you are finding that none of these are the issue it could be that you have a broken rubber seal or a defective gasket.
+If you are finding that none of these is the issue, it could be that you have a broken rubber seal or a defective gasket.
 Over time these can dry out and need to be replaced.
 This is a common occurrence in older homes.
-If the smell is strongest from the base of your toilet bowl it could be that you need to replace the wax seal on the toilet.
+If the smell is strongest from the base of your toilet bowl, it could be that you need to replace the wax seal on the toilet.
 To repair these, call a plumber to inspect for any seals that need to be replaced.